Myanmar recovers more bodies from crashed military plane

 Myanmar rescuers have recovered the bodies of about half of the 122 people who were on board a military plane that went missing after it crashed into the Andaman Sea last week, the army said on Monday.

-YANGON, Myanmar: Myanmar rescuers have recovered the bodies of about half of the 122 people who were on board a military plane that went missing after it crashed into the Andaman Sea last week, the army said on Monday.
+YANGON: Myanmar rescuers have recovered the bodies of more than half of the 122 people who were on board a military plane that crashed into the Andaman Sea last week, the army said on Monday.

-The Chinese-made Y-8-200F transport plane crashed into the sea last Wednesday when it was carrying 122 soldiers, family members and crew on a weekly flight from several coastal towns to Myanmar's largest city, Yangon.
+The Chinese-made Y-8-200F transport plane disappeared last Wednesday with 122 soldiers, family members and crew on board on a weekly flight from several southern coastal towns to Myanmar's largest city, Yangon.

-The number of bodies retrieved so far rose to 62 on Monday as the hunt for the plane stretched into a sixth day, the military said on its official Facebook page.
-Nine children were among those found.
+The number of bodies retrieved rose to 83 on Monday as the search for the plane by ship and air stretched into a sixth day, the military said on its official Facebook page.

-While the cause of the incident has yet to be confirmed, Myanmar's Commander-in-Chief Min Aung Hlaing said on Sunday there was "a very big cloud" near the plane crash site, according to his official Facebook page.
+While the cause of the accident has yet to be determined, Commander-in-Chief Min Aung Hlaing said on Sunday there was "a very big cloud" near the plane crash site, according to his official Facebook page.

-"The crashed plane was expected to be found soon as it crashed in the country's territory and some evidences were collected," he said.
+He did not elaborate, but said he expected the plane would be found.

+The rainy season can bring sudden, heavy showers over the Andaman Sea, where the plane was lost.

-Myanmar authorities had rejected offers of help from several countries including China, the state-run newspaper Global New Light of Myanmar said on Sunday.
+Myanmar authorities had rejected offers of help with the search from several countries including China, the state-run Global New Light of Myanmar newspaper said on Sunday.

-Some bodies pulled from the waters off Myanmar's southern coast were cremated last week as relatives and friends mourned the identified victims in the coastal town of Dawei.
+Some bodies pulled from the sea were cremated last week as relatives and friends mourned the identified victims in the coastal town of Dawei.

 Aircraft accidents, involving both civilian and military planes, are not uncommon in the Southeast Asian country.